 - The assertion MUST contain an Issuer.
-The Issuer MUST identify the entity that issued the assertion as recognized by the Authorization Server.
-If an assertion is self-issued, the Issuer MUST be the value of the client's client\id. - The assertion MUST contain a Subject.
-The Subject identifies an authorized accessor for which the access token is being requested (typically the resource owner, or an authorized delegate).
-When the client is acting on behalf of itself, the Subject MUST be the value of the client's client id. - The assertion MUST contain an Audience that identifies the Authorization Server as the intended audience.
-Assertions that do not identify the Authorization Server as an intended audience MUST be rejected. - The assertion MUST contain an Expires At entity that limits the time window during which the assertion can be used.
+The Issuer identifies the entity that issued the assertion as recognized by the Authorization Server.
+If an assertion is self-issued, the Issuer MUST be the value of the client's client id. - The assertion MUST contain a Subject.
+The Subject typically identifies an authorized accessor for which the access token is being requested (i.e., the resource owner or an authorized delegate), but in some cases, may be a pseudonymous identifier or other value denoting an anonymous user.
+When the client is acting on behalf of itself, the Subject MUST be the value of the client's client_id. - The assertion MUST contain an Audience that identifies the Authorization Server as the intended audience.
+The Authorization Server MUST reject any assertion that does not contain the its own identity as the intended audience.

+- The assertion MUST contain an Expires At entity that limits the time window during which the assertion can be used.
 The authorization server MUST reject assertions that have expired (subject to allowable clock skew between systems).
-The authorization server MAY reject assertions with an Expires At attribute value that is unreasonably far in the future. - The assertion MAY contain an Issued At entity containing the UTC time at which the assertion was issued. - The Authorization Server MUST reject assertions with an invalid signature or keyed message digest.
+Note that the authorization server may reject assertions with an Expires At attribute value that is unreasonably far in the future. - The assertion MAY contain an Issued At entity containing the UTC time at which the assertion was issued. - The Authorization Server MUST reject assertions with an invalid signature or Message Authentication Code.
 The algorithm used to validate the signature or message authentication code and the mechanism for designating the secret used to generate the signature or message authentication code over the assertion are beyond the scope of this specification.